 One of the things I enjoy most about ministry is the variety!
 I love to study for sermons and walk with people in their faith journeys.
 Ministry creates a space for me to be present with people in times of deep joy and also in times of great loss.
 I like to say that ministry gives me a front row seat to witness what God is doing in the lives of individuals and in the life of a community of faith.
 I previously served as Associate Pastor at Central Mennonite Church in Archbold (my home congregation) and more recently as Regional Pastor in Ohio Conference of MC USA.

-My husband, Bret, and I have three adult children, one son-in-law, one daughter-in-law, and one grandson.
+My husband, Bret, and I have three adult children, one son-in-law, one daughter-in-law, and two grandsons.
 I love to spend time with family, garden, walk and read.

 Youth Ministry Director | firstname.lastname@example.org